glytoucan/glytoucan/system/registration_flow.md

 ### Data flow

 A new graph will be used to store draft data for the initial user content.
-This data is not publicly viewable from the repository website, and should be considered unpublished information.
-When a user inputs a sequence via the text area or graphical builder or client/REST api, the information is stored immediately in GlycoRDF's GlycoSequence class.
+This data is not public through the repository website, and should be considered unpublished information.
+When a user inputs data to register(such as a glycan sequence string) via the website or client/REST API, the information is stored immediately in RDF.
 A Resource Entry is also created to relate the information to the user.

 ```sequence
 User->GlyTouCan: User submits structure